-data_to(self, data_pts[, viewer]) offset_pt(self, pts, offset) Offset a point specified by pt, by the offsets offset. rotate_pt(self, pts, theta, offset) Rotate a point specified by pt by the angle theta (in degrees) around the point indicated by offset. to_data(self, crt_pts[, viewer])
+offset_pt(pts, offset) Offset a point specified by pt, by the offsets offset. rotate_pt(pts, theta, offset) Rotate a point specified by pt by the angle theta (in degrees) around the point indicated by offset.

 Offset a point specified by pt, by the offsets offset.
 Coordinates are assumed to be in the space defined by this mapper.